Logarithm-Labs/fractal-defi/README.md

 # Fractal
-Fractal is an ultimate DeFi research library for strategy development and fractaling created by Logarithm Labs.
+Fractal is an ultimate DeFi research library for strategy development and testing created by Logarithm Labs.

 ## Docs
 - [Technical docs.](https://logarithm-labs.gitbook.io/fractal/)